Industrial Engineering and Essentialism with Kevin McManus

 When some form of moderate, non-deterministic essentialism is necessary for explanation, industrial and systems engineering can help.
 ISE skills can help better define, clarify, and validate forms of social sciences that may be critical and have emancipatory potential.
 For example, what key workforce engagement factors drive customer satisfaction and loyalty outcomes?
 How can we systematically define, measure, and improve workforce engagement, morale, and motivation levels via essentialism?

-Also, keep an eye out for Kevin’s ‘Real Life Work’ podcast.
+Also, keep an eye out for my ‘Real Life Work’ podcast.
 My goal is to air this podcast 2-3 times a month.
 It will explore current operational excellence best practices and challenges in today’s real world of work.

 You can also connect with Kevin to stay in touch with the new tools and ideas he plans to share.